 A Dutch police agent on the street carries pepper spray, a PVC baton, a gun (Walther, P99Q NL), handcuffs, teargas, a flashlight, a portable phone, latex gloves and special units carry in addition to the gun, a semi-automatic machine gun too.

 Again I quote a scenario depicted in a school presentation distributed for children by the Dutch police.

 “Emergency line, 112, do you want to speak with police, fire brigade or ambulance?”
 A man sounds uncontrollably: “police! “.

 The operator answering the phone wants to know what exactly is going on.

 “I see a gun, a boy is holding a gun!
 I am in the city and I see four boys, now.
 I do not know whether they have guns too.
 This is scary.”

-Imagine that you are a police agent receiving the notification from the emergency room—four boys armed.
-You take your bullet free vest and drive to the scene.
-A few minutes later, you and your colleges arrive.
+Imagine that you are a police agent receiving a notification from the emergency room—four boys armed.
+You take your bullet-free vest and drive to the scene.
+A few minutes later, you and your colleagues arrive.
 Four suspects aged around 16 are standing in a public square.
 One of the kids has blood on his forehead.
 Then what?

 (here, there’s no indication whatsoever about the way the boys look, nor your knowledge of what they are supposed to look like.
 Other than the location, you know nothing.
 This text doesn’t give any sign of a gun visible at this point.)

 A) They are only children.
-I tiptoe towards them, try to chat and connect with them.
+I tiptoe towards them, trying to chat and connect with them.